-This was a most curious experiment for me.
-This would be my first real exposure to anything close to a Bollywood film (for some reason, Indian films don't play here in West Texas...wonder why).
+However, I wanted to experience my first real journey into Indian cinema.
 Would I be able to understand what is going on with no subtitles or dialogue to guide me?
 Would I be able to enjoy sitting for nearly three hours of a movie where I didn't understand nearly anything being said?
-(In fairness, there was a smattering of English in Dookudu).
 What about cultural differences: would I be able to appreciate the humor in the film?
-I discovered something about films in general while watching Dookudu: dialogue certainly helps in appreciating a movie (and to make sense out of it), but overall while some of the subtleties are lost because you just flat-out don't understand what their saying, the acting, music, and camera work is able to fill in a lot of a story in a foreign-language film.

-We go to many years later, and the Beloved Politicians son, Ajay (Mahesh Babu) is now a super-cop heading up an elite squad (who are either suspended or top secret: sorry, could never figure out which one it was).
+We go to many years later, and the Beloved Politician's son, Ajay (Mahesh Babu) is now a super-cop heading up an elite squad who are either suspended or top secret (sorry, could never figure out which one it was).
 This squad is investigating a major crime kingpin, and their investigation takes them to Istanbul.
-While there, Ajay meets and is enchanted by the beautiful Prashanti (Samantha), a fashion designer who unbeknown to him is the daughter of his superior officer (one who got shot by Ajay in the buttocks during a raid).
-Prashanti rebuffs Ajay...for now (I don't have to be a Bollywood fan to realize that they have to eventually end up together).
+While there, Ajay meets and is enchanted by the beautiful Prashanti (Samantha), a fashion designer who unbeknownst to him is the daughter of his superior officer (one who got shot by Ajay in the buttocks during a raid).
+Prashanti rebuffs Ajay at first, but I don't have to be a Tollywood fan to realize that they have to eventually end up together.

 Apparently, the Beloved Politician must be kept in the dark about all of this, so everyone around him must pretend that things are as they were before his accident.
 With that, Ajay must get their old mansion back.
 Unfortunately, their mansion has fallen on hard times and is now used as a set for films.
 Somehow, Ajay convinces the producer that the Beloved Politician is going to be part of a 'reality show' (one of the few English terms used).
 This subterfuge goes on for a long time, with comedic hijinks ensuing.

 Eventually, the kingpin makes his move, kidnapping the Commissioner in exchange for one of his henchmen.
 The plan goes a bit awry, and we get to Intermission.